 Who's Taking Your Survey

-Whether you’re buying a US panel from SurveyMonkey Contribute or a global panel through our partners, you’ll get the responses you need for your project.
+Whether you're buying a US panel from SurveyMonkey Contribute or SurveyMonkey Rewards, or a global panel through our partners, you'll get the responses you need for your project.

-Our SurveyMonkey Contribute panel has a diverse population of millions of people across the United States.
-This is our default US panel, so if you choose US in the collector, you’re getting responses from our Contribute panel.
+Our Contribute and Rewards panels host a diverse population of millions of people across the United States.
+If you choose to buy US responses, you’ll getting responses from our Contribute or Rewards panel.

-After signing up, members fill out a profile, allowing us to gather a wide variety of profile attributes, such as demographics (like gender, age, and region) and some other targeting characteristics you might care about (like cell phone usage, and job type).
+After signing up for Contribute or Rewards, members fill out a profile, allowing us to gather a wide variety of profile attributes, such as demographics (like gender, age, and region) and some other targeting characteristics you might care about (like cell phone usage, and job type).